stfbk/stfbk.github.io/index.md

 ---
-title: Robust and Secure Distributed Computing
+title: Distributed AI for dependable cyberSecuritY
 subtitle: Research Unit in Fondazione Bruno Kessler
 layout: page
-heroImageLeft: /assets/images/logos/RiSING_symbol.png
+heroImageLeft: /assets/images/logos/DAISY_white.png
 heroImageRight: /assets/images/logos/CS_white.png
 ---

 ## Who we are

-The Robust and Secure Distributed Computing (RiSING) research unit focuses on the investigation of methods and the design and implementation of platforms that guarantee efficiency, robustness and security in distributed computing environments.
+The Distributed AI for dependable cyberSecuritY (DAISY) research unit focuses on the investigation of methods and the design and implementation of platforms that guarantee efficiency, robustness and security in distributed computing environments.